-Known for its famous Ozark Mountain Christmas festival, Branson celebrates Christmas in style.
+Known for being America’s Christmas Tree City, Branson is an inviting small town that celebrates Christmas in style.
 It’s here that you can experience a month-long holiday extravaganza with live music, festive displays of lights and fun-filled parades.
-This Midwest city and country music capital offers drive-thru light displays in addition to an illuminated nativity scene atop Mount Branson.
-The Branson Scenic Railway’s Polar Express Train Ride is a favorite with families, while the legendary King’s Castle showcases holiday classics with talented singers and dancers.
+This Midwest city and country music capital offer drive-thru light displays in addition to an illuminated nativity scene atop Mount Branson, while An Old Time Christmas features the largest Christmas display in the area.
+The Branson Scenic Railway’s Polar Express Train Ride is a favorite with families, with hot chocolate, cookies and a reading of the original story from Santa himself.

-A small Louisiana town that knows how to celebrate Christmas the right way, Natchitoches showcases more than 300,000 lights and 100 set pieces for its downtown display.
-Set along the banks of Cane River Lake, the city has a six-week long Christmas Festival celebration started way back in 1927.
+A top Louisiana town that knows how to celebrate Christmas the right way, Natchitoches showcases more than 300,000 lights and 100 set pieces for its downtown display.
+Set along the banks of Cane River Lake, the city has a six-week-long Christmas Festival celebration that started way back in 1927.
 The festival is a huge draw for families in the area, where you’ll find a boat parade, fireworks, a holiday market selling Natchitoches meat pie and romantic carriage rides through the historic district.

 Skaneateles, New York